oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The _descendants with maximum distance $d≥1$_ of a node are its child nodes and, if $d>1$, the descendants of these child nodes with maximum distance $d-1$.
 The _descendants_ are the descendants with maximum distance $d=∞$.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.

 The _ancestors with maximum distance $d≥1$_ of a node are its parent nodes and, if $d>1$, the ancestors of these parent nodes with maximum distance $d-1$.
 The _ancestors_ are the ancestors with maximum distance $d=∞$.
-The `ParentNavigationProperty` MUST be such that no node is an ancestor of itself.
+The `ParentNavigationProperty` MUST be such that no node is an ancestor of itself, in other words: cycles are forbidden.

 The term `UpPath` can be used in hierarchical result sets to associate with each instance one of its ancestors, one ancestor of that ancestor and so on.
 This instance annotation is introduced in [section 6.2.2](#Transformationtraverse).